mantzavinos004/Guide404/README.txt

 2)Data Link            Machine-Machine
 1)Physical             wires/signals

+Networking Services

+SSH = Secure Shell is a network protocol that allows the secure transmission of data and commands over a network.
+The most commonly used SSH server is openssh server.
+Its free and open-source Admins uses OpenSSH to securely manage systems remotly.

+Install openssh => sudo apt install openssh-server -y Server status => systemctl status ssh
+You can edit the configurations of ssh in /etc/ssh/sshd_config

+NFS = Network File System is a network protocol that allows us to store and manage files on remote systems as if they were stored on the local system.
+Examples: NFS-UTILS, NFS-Ganesha and OpenNFS

+install nfs with => sudo apt install nfs-kernel-server -y and check status => systemctl status nfs-kernel-server Here are some important access rights that can be configured in NFS:
+We can configure NFS via the configuration file /etc/exports

+Permissions	Description
+rw	               Gives users and systems read and write permissions to the shared directory. ro	               Gives users and systems read-only access to the shared directory. no_root_squash	   Prevents the root user on the client from being restricted to the rights of a normal user. root_squash	      Restricts the rights of the root user on the client to the rights of a normal user. sync	            Synchronizes the transfer of data to ensure that changes are only transferred after they have been saved on the file system. async	            Transfers data asynchronously, which makes the transfer faster, but may cause inconsistencies in the file system if changes have not been fully committed.

+Example:
+mkdir nfs_sharing
+echo '/home/xxx/nfs_sharing hostname(rw,sync,no_root_squash)' >> /etc/exports
+cat /etc/exports | grep -v "#"

+it should print your line only

+and then mount your drectory to your target: mkdir ~/target_nfs mount 10.129.12.17:/home/john/dev_scripts ~/target_nfs tree ~/target_nfs

+So we have mounted the NFS share (dev_scripts) from our target (10.129.12.17) locally to our system in the mount point target_nfs over the network and can view the contents just as if we were on the target system.

+Web Server:
+Apache2: sudo apt install apache2 -y
+and edit /etc/apache2/apache2.conf
+sudo systemctl start apache2
+change the port at => /etc/apache2/ports.conf
+testi ti with: curl -I http://localhost:8080

+or python3 -m http.server 8000

+VPN services
+Among the most widely used VPN solutions for Linux servers are OpenVPN, L2TP/IPsec, PPTP, SSTP, and SoftEther. sudo apt install openvpn -y you can configure it at  /etc/openvpn/server.conf

+another way to start a server is with npm: http-server -p 8080 or with php: php -S 127.0.0.1:8080
+S starts the built-in PHP development server

 ----------------------------------------------------------- Linux Commands ----------------------------------------------------
 Command	Description
  man <tool>	      Opens man pages for the specified tool.